About Decisions

 Decision rules order

-Each row in the Decision table is a separate Decision rule which consists of conditions and actions.
-The order of the rules determines the order in which they are executed.
-If you want to change the existing order, select Edit Rules in a Decision and change the order using the Move up or Move down options under the Ellipsis (...) button next to each rule.
+Each row in the Decision table is a separate Decision rule with conditions and actions.
+The order of rules determines execution order.
+To change it, select Edit Rules and use Move up or Move down under the Ellipsis (...) menu next to each rule.

 Additional details

-To work effectively with Decisions, mind the following:
+To work effectively with Decisions, keep the following in mind:

 Count